- Home

 Reading for Pleasure

 The single most powerful thing someone can do to increase their abilities is to read.
 With this in mind, we are dedicating specific Extended Student Guidance sessions for reading time, as well as providing reading lists to help students make sensible and ambitious choices about their reading material.
-This time will help students build their vocabulary, improve their written accuracy and develop a rich understanding of the world around them.
+This will help students build their vocabulary, improve their written accuracy and develop a rich understanding of the world around them.